 - provides 827,000 maternal and child health consultations

 - delivers 306,600 immunisations to preschool and secondary school children

 - delivers 1.8 million meals a year to home care recipients

 - provides 4.6 million hours of home assistance, property maintenance, personal and respite care

 - spends over $50 million on public street lighting

-- loans 51 million items from 300 public and mobile libraries to 2.5 million registered users
+- loans 46 million physical and digital items from libraries to 1.1 million registered users

 For more statistics on the Victorian local government, see the local government snapshot.